a-teshome/NovaTech-Electronics/README.md

 <img width="1000" height="200" alt="image" src="https://github.com/user-attachments/assets/f24bb623-c9a7-4f60-b225-c4decda88e41">

 ## About Us
-NovaTech Electronics is a premier global e-commerce retailer specializing in high-demand consumer electronics and accessories.
+Tech-E-Suite Electronics is a premier global e-commerce retailer specializing in high-demand consumer electronics and accessories.
 Since our launch in late 2018, we have quickly emerged as an industry leader by providing customers worldwide with a seamless and secure shopping experience through our intuitive website and user-friendly mobile app.
 We proudly offer a selection of the latest electronic products from prestigious brands like Apple, Samsung, and ThinkPad.
 Leveraging advanced data analytics, targeted email marketing, sophisticated SEO strategies, and thoughtfully curated affiliate partnerships, we cultivate and sustain a loyal global customer base.

 ## Business Request
 The leadership team requested an analysis to support an upcoming company-wide town hall, seeking insights into 2019-2022 order trends.
 The analysis categorizes findings into **pre-pandemic (2019)**, **peak-pandemic (2020)**, and **post-pandemic (2021-2022)** consumer purchasing behaviors and market shifts.
-Examining these trends in the context of these distinct periods will enable NovaTech to strategically target revenue growth, enhance customer retention, optimize the loyalty program, reduce refund-related costs, anticipate future market conditions, and effectively adapt to evolving consumer preferences as the market normalizes.
+Examining these trends in the context of these distinct periods will enable Tech-E-Suite to strategically target revenue growth, enhance customer retention, optimize the loyalty program, reduce refund-related costs, anticipate future market conditions, and effectively adapt to evolving consumer preferences as the market normalizes.
 Specifically, the analysis addresses:
 - **Revenue and growth trends**: Yearly and monthly trends in revenue, average order value (AOV), and order volumes.
 - **Product and regional segmentation**: Evaluation of market-specific dynamics and identification of top-performing products.